Set up a sample app using Angular - node.js

 Link the widget with the OpenID connect app created above.

-This guide aims to help you install the prerequisite tools and deploy the Angular Node sample app.
+This section includes a step-by-step guide to set up a sample app environment.
+It describes how to install the prerequisite tools and deploy the Angular Node sample app.
+The minimum required version of Node is 16.15.0.

-Download the Node.js installer from https://nodejs.org/en/download/ and run the file(highly recommended to download 64-bit version).
+Download the Node.js installer from https://nodejs.org/en/download/ and run the file.

 Node.js installer includes the NPM package manager.